Information access representations and social capital in networks: Experiments Part III: Large networks

+Given the goal of using the seed set $I$ to compute a smaller information access representation that still generates clusterings that are similar to those from the full representation, we next consider the DBLP network.
+The DBLP network is small enough to compute the full representation, so we compare its information access clustering on the smaller signatures and on the full representation, using the adjusted rand index (adjusted rand index values are $1$ when two clusterings agree on all pairs of points).
+We consider the four selection strategies for choosing the set of seed nodes (see Section \ref{sec:theory-large}) and run the information access clustering on the resulting smaller representation.

 We find that clusterings that are very similar to those developed via the full representation can be created even with a small number of selected seeds.
-Recall that the DBLP dataset has $2,123$ nodes, yet smaller signatures with only 10 or more seeds create clusterings with an adjusted rand index of at least $0.97$ when compared with information access clustering for values of $\alpha > 0.1$ over all selection strategies.
-Additionally, we see that even the simple strategy of random node sampling performs this well.
-Since random sampling is faster than the other strategies, we will adopt that strategy for our Google Scholar experiments discussed in the next section.
+We tested seed sets of size 5 to 70 at increments of 5 and found that for $\alpha \in [0.2, 0.7]$, the adjusted rand index was at least $0.99$ for the clusterings resulting from all centrality-based seed selection strategies; randomly selected seeds generated clusterings with adjusted rand indexes at least $0.97$ for the same parameters, so the random strategy was also highly successful.
+While the DBLP dataset has $2,123$ nodes, smaller signatures with only 10 or more seeds create clusterings with an adjusted rand index of at least $0.97$ when compared with information access clustering for values of $\alpha > 0.1$ over all selection strategies.
+We find that all three centrality-based selection strategies perform better than random selection, but random selection also performs well (see results for $\alpha = 0.1$ and $\alpha = 0.2$ in Figure \ref{fig:large-ari} and full results in Appendix Table \ref{fig:sampling_aris}), creating clusterings that are essentially the same as those from the full representation.
+Since random sampling is faster than the other strategies, we adopt that strategy for experiments on the larger Google Scholar network.